Who should register?

 The registrar will provide this at your appointment.

 What documents will the register office issue

-- A full birth certificate that shows parents details are also available to buy.
-This is a reduced cost if you purchase at the time you register the birth.
+There is a reduced cost if you purchase at the time you register the birth.

 If you have already registered your baby and only require a certificate, please go to Request a certificate as you do not need to make an appointment for this.